HeapsIO/heaps-doc/Hello-HashLink.md

 ## Run and Debug

-Press F5 or do `Debug > Start Debugging`.
+Select in menu `Debug > Add Configuration`.
 This should give you the choice to Debug with `HashLink`.
 If not, make sure to install `HashLink Debugger` extension.

 If you click on `HashLink` label, it will open you a `.vscode/launch.json`.
 Change its content to the following: